Data-Science-Platform/tpch-pgsql/README.md

 ```

 ### Phases
+* `prepare`
-* The prepare phase builds TPC-H dbgen and querygen and creates the load and update files.
+The prepare phase builds TPC-H dbgen and querygen and creates the load and update files.

+* `load`
-* The load phase cleans the database (if required), loads the tables into the database and
+The load phase cleans the database (if required), loads the tables into the database and
 creates indexes for querying.
 The results for this phase consist of the following metrics:
     * Schema creation time
     * Data loading time
     * Foreign key constraint and index creation time

+* `query`
-* The query phase is the actual performance test.
+The query phase is the actual performance test.
 It consists of two parts:
     * Power test: This consists of sequential execution of the refresh functions and the query streams.
 It reports back with the execution times for:
         * refresh function 1
         * query execution time for the 22 TPCH queries